fntkg/go-word-frequency-counter/README.md

 ### Input Handling

 The script reads from `stdin` using the `bufio` package, which allows handling large text inputs efficiently.
+This has been done to mimic how the Bash pipeline takes input.

 ### Word Counting